International Translation Day 2020: Current Theme, History and Significance

-According to UN, International Translation Day plays an important role in bringing nations together, contributing to development and strengthening world peace and security.
-This day provides a great opportunity to spotlight the important work of translators, interpreters and others in the language service industry.
+International Translation Day 2020: According to the UN, International Translation Day plays an important role in bringing nations together, contributing to the development, and strengthening world peace and security.
+This day provides a great opportunity to spotlight the important work of translators, interpreters, and others in the language service industry.

 International Translation Day: History

 Do you know that International Translation Day is a recent entry into the calendar of world events?
 It is established by the International Federation of Translators (FIT).
 Celebrating this day annually is to pay tribute to the work of translators and the interpreters who break down the language barriers to make the world a slightly smaller place.
 This day is celebrated with a series of events, seminars, and symposiums across the world.

 On 24 May 2017, the General Assembly adopted a resolution 71/288 to proclaim 30 September as International Translation Day after considering the role of professionals in connecting nations and fostering peace, understanding, and development.

 30 September was chosen because this date celebrates the feast of St. Jerome, the Bible translator who is considered the patron saint of translators.
 These celebrations have been promoted by FIT (the International Federation of Translators) which was set up in 1953.
 Even in 1991 FIT launched the idea of an officially recognised International Translation Day to show the solidarity of the worldwide translation community and also to promote the translation profession in several countries.

 Let us tell you that the translator and interpreter are two professions dedicated to one goal that is facilitating communication between people.
 Both interpreters and translators are at the junction point that impacts the development of business, science, medicine, technology, international law, politics, and a host of other areas.
 This will provide the ability for each of these in the world to learn from each other to the benefit of society as a whole.